Day trip to Toledo and Segovia

 Full-day excursion from Madrid to visit Toledo and Segovia, two monumental cities, World Heritage Sites.
 Very close to Madrid lies the Imperial City of Toledo, the famous city of the three cultures, its streets were synonymous with coexistence between Jews, Moors and Christians and its historic centre preserves the layout it had in the Middle Ages.
 To the north of Madrid, just over an hour away, located on a hill between the Eresma and Clamores rivers, Segovia awaits us, where its famous Aqueduct, multitude of Romanesque churches, Cathedral and Alcázar – Castle make up a majestic landscape that dominates these Castilian lands.

 Tour accompanied by official tourist guides who will explain the city’s history, monuments, characteristics and customs, driven in modern, air-conditioned coaches.
 Departure from our terminal to Toledo, a museum city of great artistic beauty, which was the capital of the country and one of the oldest cities in Europe.
 Upon arrival, we take a panoramic tour by bus to enjoy the magnificent view of the city from the other side of the Tagus River, a must-see stop to take the most popular photo of Toledo.
-Next, accompanied by an expert local guide, we take a walk through the historic centre of Toledo, to familiarize yourself with this imposing medieval city, taking note of the most emblematic places, a first contact, and then being able to visit its monuments and magical corners, full of history, on your own.
-After the visit, you will have free time in the city.
-For those who wish to expand their experience in Toledo, together with the official guide, we will take you on a complete tour of the exterior and interior of the Primate Cathedral, whose architecture shows all the stages of Spanish Gothic and houses numerous works of art (stained-glass windows, choir, main chapel, altarpieces, paintings by El Greco…).
+Next, we’ll visit a damascening workshop, where we’ll observe this traditional Toledo craft technique.
+Then, accompanied by a local expert guide, we’ll take a walking tour through Toledo’s historic centre to get a first impression of this imposing medieval city and take note of its most iconic landmarks.
+This introduction will help you explore further on your own later.

 Departure days: